 - Management Issues

 While remote working may seem enjoyable and engaging, most individuals fail to realize that they are responsible for everything from their desktops to their internet service.
-These management issues may lead to reduced flexibility and motivation.
+These management issues may lead to reduced flexibility and motivation and that’s why employers sometimes using tools as paystub to manage their employees and their payrolls.

 - Limited Social Engagement